kontena/kontena/docs/using-kontena/deploy.md

 The default `min_health` is 1.0, which means no instances can be deployed in parallel (deploy will progress one-by-one).
 A value of 0.5 means that during a deploy half of the instances can be deployed in parallel.

-### Redeploy after
+### Interval

-A time after scheduler will make re-deploy of service.
+Deploy interval of service.
+Service will be automatically scheduled for deploy after this time unless it has been scheduled by other events.
 This can be used as an "erosion-resistance" mechanism.

 ```
 deploy:
-  redeploy_after: 8h
+  interval: 8h
 ```

 ## Scheduling Conditions